linjuk/pta-dynamic-analysis/README.md

 > @authors: Lina Jukonyte, Arseny Skryagin<br />
 > @email: {lina.jukonyte, arseny.skryagin}@stud.tu-darmstadt.de

 This document describes the exact procedure of the implementation.
 This consists of the two main files: `index.js` and `evaluation.py`.
-All files are developed and tested on Ubuntu 16.04.
+All files are developed and tested on Debian 9.1 and Ubuntu 16.04.

 ## Getting started
 ```